R. V. Devraj

-Ronur Venkateshappa Devraj (born 3 Dec 1957) is an Indian politician who served as chairman of the Karnataka State Road Transport Corporation (KSRTC) from 2000 to October 2007.
-He is the general seceratory of KPCC and Member of AICC.
+Ronur Venkateshappa Devraj (3 December 1957 – 1 December 2025) was an Indian politician who served as chairman of the Karnataka State Road Transport Corporation (KSRTC) from 2000 to October 2007.
+He was the general secretary of KPCC and Member of AICC.
 He served as MLA of Chamarajpet Constituency.
 After delimitation of Chamrajpete constituency, he became the Congress candidate for Chickpet.

-R. V. Devraj has been appointed as Karnataka Slum Development Board Chairman in 2016.
+Devraj was appointed Karnataka Slum Development Board chairman in 2016.

+Devraj died from a cardiac arrest on 1 December 2025, at the age of 67.